aherne/php-servlets-api/README.md

 - *https_only*: (optional) marks session cookie as accessible over secure HTTPS connections.
 Value: "1"
 - *headers_only*: (optional) marks session cookie as accessible only through the HTTP protocol.
 Value: "1"
 - *referrer_check*: (optional) substring you want to check each HTTP Referer for in order to validate session cookie.
 Example: "Chrome"
-- *handler*: (optional) user-defined session handler (including namespace or subfolder) that implements [\SessionHandlerInterface](https://www.php.net/manual/en/class.sessionhandlerinterface.php).
+- *handler*: (optional) name of user-defined PS-4 autoload compliant class (including namespace) that implements [\SessionHandlerInterface](https://www.php.net/manual/en/class.sessionhandlerinterface.php).
 Example: "application/models/RedisHandler"
 - *auto_start*: (optional) signals session to be started automatically for each request.
 Value: "1"

 Tag example: